Homeless Youth Statistics & Facts

 - Homeless youth suffer significant mental health problems including: depression, substance abuse, suicidal thoughts, anxiety, and post-traumatic stress disorders.

 - Homeless youth are approximately 75% more likely to self-medicate and abuse substances as a means to deal with trauma and abuse.

 - Children living on the streets are more likely to engage in “survival sex” – trading sex to gain food, clothing, drugs, money, or just for a safe place to sleep at night.

 - According to a San Francisco government study, 17% of homeless youth are HIV-positive.

 - Homeless youth who identify as lesbian, gay, bisexual, or transgendered are more likely commit suicide than other youth.

-What can I do to help young people in crisis?
+What can I do to help homeless youth and help homeless teens?

-Safe Horizon’s Streetwork program helps give homeless young people the refuge they need from the streets – and critical resources they need to find safety and hope.
-You can make a difference for young people in crisis through any of the following ways:
+Safe Horizon’s Streetwork Project helps give homeless young people the refuge they need from the streets – and critical resources they need to find safety and hope.
+If you would like to join us in making a difference for young people in crisis please see how you can help below: